 These were the main supplies I used to make and decorate the cake:

-Letters and numbers template – the word “HOMIES” and the number “2014” were individually hand cut out of fondant.
-I did not use any cutters or moulds as I did not have any in the font type and size my customer wanted on the cake.
-For the template, I typed the words and numbers in a Mircosoft Word document, choose the font type that best matched my customer’s request, set them to the size I wanted them to be on the cake and then choose the outline option (to save ink) before I printed them out on a piece of paper.
+- Letters and numbers template – the word “HOMIES” and the number “2014” were individually hand cut out of fondant.
+I did not use any cutters or molds.
+Instead, I typed the words and numbers in a Mircosoft Word document, choose the font type that best matched my customer’s request, set them to the size I wanted them to be on the cake, and then choose the outline option before I printed them out on a piece of paper.
 I then cut them all out following their outlines.

-Tappit alphabet cutters – I used this cutter for the birthday message on the cake as well as the birthday boy’s name.
+- Tappit letter cutters – I used this cutter for the birthday message on the cake as well as the birthday boy’s name.

-Stitching wheel – I used this tool to create the stitch marks on the collar and edges of the t-shirt sleeves.
+- Stitching tool – I used this tool to create the stitch marks on the collar and edges of the t-shirt sleeves.

 And this was how I assembled this Homies T-shirt cake: